morphatic/isat-portfolio/teaching/teaching_narrative.md

 In 2011 Summer, I attended Agile2011, a major industry conference for the agile software development community in Salt Lake City.
 One of the keynote speakers was a researcher from UNC Chapel Hill named Barbara Fredrickson.
 Dr.
-Fredrickson's field is positive psychology, and she was developing a theory that showed that cultivating a positive attitude had numerous benefits to one's cognitive, emotional, and physiological health.
+Fredrickson's field is positive psychology, and she was developing a theory that showed that cultivating a positive attitude has numerous benefits to one's cognitive, emotional, and physiological health.
 In [her book](https://amzn.to/2QC8DAd), she describes it as the "broaden and build" theory, and it is the polar opposite of "fight or flight."
 In the book there is a relatively easy-to-use instrument that allows you to measure your "positivity ratio" at any given point in time.
 I implemented this instrument in Qualtrics and began delivering it to my students along with their